Posted by Guest on June 27, 2018 in Blog

 “My work as a food activist is cultural work.”

 Reem Assil uses her expert cooking skills as a way to unite her community, scrapping prejudice whenever possible.

 Growing up in Boston, there were times when Reem’s Arab heritage made her different from her fellow students, like bringing Arabic food when everyone else was eating peanut butter and jelly.
 Her mother would react with open arms and invite the children to learn how to make baklawa, “food was...Read more

 Posted by Guest on June 13, 2018 in Blog

 By Allison Ulven

-June is pride month and Arab American teenage actor JJ Totah is a powerful force for the LGBTQ community, reminding everyone to be proud of who they are.
+June is pride month and Arab American teenage actor Josie Totah is a powerful force for the LGBTQ community, reminding everyone to be proud of who they are.

 Totah was born in Sacramento, California to a family with Palestinian, Lebanese, and Italian ancestry.
-As a child, he was aware of the stereotypes and protocols of how young boys were supposed to act.
-Girls played dress up...Read more
+As a child, she was aware of the stereotypes and protocols of how young children were supposed to act.
+Girls played dress...Read more

 Posted by Guest on June 11, 2018 in Blog